 This class is a success code returned by the server.
-It means that the client initiated request was received by the server, as well as the action was understood and processed.
+It means that the client-initiated request was received by the server, as well as the action was understood and processed.

-Following are some of the lists of status codes under the class 2xx.
+The following are some of the lists of status codes under the class 2xx.

 200 OK: This status code is a standard response to the successful HTTP requests initiated by clients.
 It is returned by the server when the web page behaves the same way as it is expected to behave.

-201 Created: This status code is returned when the client initiated request is completed by the server and a new resource is created
+201 Created: This status code is returned when the client-initiated request is completed by the server and a new resource is created

 205 Reset Content: This status code is returned when the server has successfully completed the client’s request but has failed to return any content.
 It requires the client/browser to reset the document view.

-Following are some of the lists of status codes under the class 3xx.
+The following are some of the lists of status codes under the class 3xx.

-301 Moved Permanently: This status code is displayed when the client initiated request for the resources or web page is permanently replaced with another resource. it redirects to a new URL.
+301 Moved Permanently: This status code is displayed when the client-initiated request for the resources or web page is permanently replaced with another resource. it redirects to a new URL.

-304 Not Modified: This status code is returned if the client has already downloaded resources since the last visit and is displayed to notify the client browser that the requested resources is already stored in the browser cache which hasn’t been modified.
+304 Not Modified: This status code is returned if the client has already downloaded resources since the last visit and is displayed to notify the client browser that the requested resources are already stored in the browser cache which hasn’t been modified.
 This status code basically speeds up the delivery of resources from the web page by using the previously downloaded copy that is still present in the cache since the last visit.

-The client-side error which indicates that there was a problem with the client’s request.
+The client-side error indicates that there was a problem with the client’s request.
 The code is returned if the client’s request may contain incorrect syntax.

 401 Unauthorized: This status code is returned by the server if a client has not provided valid authentication credentials.

-404 Not Found: This HTTPS status code error is the most common error of all and is returned if the server fails to find the client initiated request.
+404 Not Found: This HTTPS status code error is the most common error of all and is returned if the server fails to find the client-initiated request.

 405 Method Not Allowed: This HTTPS status code is returned if the method requested by the client is supported by the hosting server but not supported by the resources requested by the client.